 We’ve redesigned ThematoSoup, as you may notice.
 With that body overhaul done, I thought it would be nice to do a regular engine service and upgrade a part or two.

 Good search functionality is what all search engines are about, but it’s also a trait of usable websites.
-There’s a lot of search plugins out there, but only several worth mentioning:
+There’s a lot of search plugins for WordPress out there, but only several worth mentioning:

 It’s a fact that good search functionality means a more usable website, which means more time people spend on your website, which then means more conversions.
 Native WordPress search functionality, although constantly improving, has never been up to the task.
 Let’s see how the plugins stack up.

-Swiftype is fairly new WordPress plugin.
+Swiftype is a fairly new WordPress plugin.
 Some of the nicer features of Swiftype include:

 - Highly relevant search results